Supplying extracellular potentials

 When importing potentials from finite element models, follow these key steps:

-1. Use unit stimulus: Calculate potentials using a unit current (e.g., 1 mA) in your FEM simulation.
-PyFibers will scale these potentials to the desired stimulation amplitude.
+1. Use unit stimulus: Calculate potentials using a unit reference (e.g., 1 mA) in your FEM simulation.
+PyFibers scales these via stimamp in :class:~pyfibers.stimulation.ScaledStim.

-2. Obtain potentials at high resolution: Your FEM simulation should output potentials at many points along the fiber path (e.g., every 10 um along the fiber path) for smooth interpolation.
+2. Obtain potentials at high resolution: Your FEM simulation should output potentials at many points along the fiber path (e.g., every 10 µm along the fiber path) for smooth interpolation.

 3. Resample to fiber coordinates: Ensure your coordinates represent the distance along the fiber path, not 3D Cartesian coordinates.
 If your FEM output provides 3D coordinates, convert them to arc-length.
 Then use resample_potentials() to interpolate the high-resolution potentials onto your fiber’s coordinate system.